Frequently Asked Questions

 Depends on the laws state to state.
-Some states only allow child support or back taxes to garnish you wages.
+Some states only allow child support or back taxes to garnish your wages.
 Some states allow holders of defaulted loans or lines of credit to sue to recuperate monies.
 This varies from state to state.

 I get calls at my job from collectors. they have left threatening messages and have been really rude.
 Can I do something about it?

 You surely can.
-Collection agencies are supposed to conform to the FDCPA (Fair Debt Collection practices Act) when collecting on debt. that means they can't call your employer or friends, they can't harass you or lie.
+Collection agencies are supposed to conform to the FDCPA (Fair Debt Collection Practices Act) when collecting on debt. that means they can't call your employer or friends; they can't harass you or lie.
 You can report such violations to the CFPB.
 This happens more often than one would think.

 Late fee's, I see you guys didn't have them before and do now, why?

 This is true, we didn't ever have them and now we sure as hell do.
-Late fees are there to let our clients know that while we are open and human we also don't appreciate undue lateness to invoices being payed.
+Late fees are there to let our clients know that while we are open and human, we also don't appreciate undue lateness to invoices being paid.
 While there are some situations which can (and do) happen which would preclude an invoice from being paid on time, some clients have gotten into the habit of paying late and taking advantage of this.
 While these clients are no longer with us, I decided to authorize a late fee.
 When it comes to a service, we provide the work we say we will when we say we will provide it.
 If you can't pay on time due to some unforeseen delay, CALL US and TELL US.
-Otherwise it gets a late fee added.
+Otherwise, it gets a late fee added.

 What happens to accounts that are not paid?